IR Manipulations and Code Generation

 Basics

-Besides the Symbolics.jl front-end, JuliaSimCompiler.jl also supports tracing using SymIR
+Besides the Symbolics.jl front-end, JuliaSimCompiler.jl also supports tracing using SymIR directly.
+For example:

 using JuliaSimCompiler